-The carrying values of accounts payable and accrued liabilities, due to related parties and short-term loans approximate their fair values due to the short period to maturity.
+The carrying values of accounts payable and accrued liabilities and due to related parties approximate their fair values due to the short period to maturity.

 c) Financial Risk Management

 The Company's financial instruments are exposed to certain financial risks, including liquidity risk, currency risk, interest rate risk, credit risk, and other price risk.